 This also proves to some extent that Anna and this kind of character have similarities at the core.
 Anna is undoubtedly the most famous and attractive female character in Toon's works.

-It can also be seen from her that this kind of woman who seeks freedom and challenge society can burst out with amazing energy and vitality after being endowed with richer experiences and entanglements. unique charm.
+It can also be seen from her that this kind of woman who seeks freedom and challenges society can burst out with amazing energy and vitality after being endowed with richer experiences and entanglements. unique charm.

 They also have a fresh life that never fades and extinguishes in the history of world literature, and even in the hearts of all people.